Cincinnati has several locations around the city that honor previous Presidents.

 Regular visiting times are April- October 15, but they will open by appointment during the offseason.

-After a long day, of adventuring, why not treat yourself to a meal and a brew at Taft’s Ale House.
+After a long day, of adventuring, why not treat yourself to a New Haven style pizza and a brew at Taft’s Brewpourium.

 This presidential-themed pub honors William Howard Taft.
-Taft was the only man ever to be both President and a Justice on the Supreme Court.
+Taft was the only man ever to be president AND a Supreme Court Justice.

 As a bonus, I’m sharing a few Abraham Lincoln quotes with the pic.